Finally I was able to organise this epic trip, the Cairns to Port Douglas scenic drive.

 Interesting enough, this beach is not actually four miles, or approx six km long.
 The name is just after one of the first pioneer in the 19th century.

-On the town end of the beach, you can find few steps that will take you to an elevated viewpoint.
+On the town end of the beach, you can find a few steps that will take you to an elevated viewpoint.

 Another great viewpoint is Flagstaff Hill Lookout.
 You can walk or drive there through the Island Point Road.